Param-Harrison/ebook-writer/books/ai-simulation.md

   * **What It Is:** This is *our* tool, the "Director's Chair."
 It's not *in* the simulation; it *controls* the simulation from the outside.
 It manages simulation lifecycle, saves/restores state, and implements caching to avoid re-running expensive LLM calls.

-  * **Why We Need It:** Simulations are expensive (LLM calls) and slow.
+  * **Why we need it:** Simulations are expensive (LLM calls) and slow.
 We *must* have "Save" and "Load" buttons to be efficient.
 The controller enables resumable simulations, state checkpoints, and hash-based caching so identical steps don't need to re-run.
 This makes testing 100x faster.

-  * **How It Works:** Manages simulation lifecycle (start, pause, stop).
+  * **How it works:** Manages simulation lifecycle (start, pause, stop).
 Tracks all agents and environments.
 Implements transaction boundaries (begin/checkpoint/end) for state saving.
 Uses hash-based caching where cache key = hash of state, so identical states return cached results.
 Enables state restoration from checkpoints.

-  * **Key Features to Build:**
+  * **Key features to build:**

     1.  **A "Save/Load" System:** The ability to "freeze" the entire simulation (every agent's mood, memory, etc.) and save it to a file, then load it back up later.
 This is done via JSON serialization of all agent and environment states.